2024eli/ftc-website-14607/content/about.md

 ## About the Team

 Robot Uprising is the FIRST Tech Challenge (FTC) Robotics team based at the Thomas Jefferson High School for Science and Technology (TJHSST), the leading public high school in the United States.

 This is our fourth year as a team, and we currently have 11 members from 9th to 12th grade.
 In our first season we advanced to, and won two awards at the World Championship Tournament, and also won 5 other awards at state and regional levels.
 Last season, we won 13 awards at local and regional levels, and placed 1st seed in robot performance at the State Championship.
 Our season was unfortunately cut short due to the COVID-19 pandemic.

+This season, we won the Think Award 1st Place and Motivate Award 2nd place at the Laurel Maryland Qualifiers.
+We will be continuing to go to competitions throughout the season.
+Look forward to more being added to the website!

 Connect with us through email <ftc14607@gmail.com>, or through our social media @ftc14607 ([Twitter](https://twitter.com/ftc14607), [Facebook](https://facebook.com/ftc14607), [Instagram](https://instagram.com/ftc14607)).